reconquest/shadowd/README.md

 shadowd [options] -G <login> <password>
 ```
 **shadowd** will generate hash table with 2048 hashed entries of specified
-password mixeed with random salt, hash table size can be specified via flag
+password, hash table size can be specified via flag
 `-n <amount>` `sha256` will be used as default hashing algorithm, but `sha512`
 can be used via `-a sha512` flag.